What Is the “Public Charge” Rule in U.S. Immigration Law?

 History of the Public Charge Rule

-In 1999, the United States Citizenship and Immigration Services, USCIS, adopted a guiding principle that considers a public charge as someone that is “primarily dependent on the government for subsistence,” as proven by either using public cash assistance for income maintenance or institutionalization for long-term care at the government’s expense.
+In 1999, the United States Citizenship and Immigration Services, USCIS, adopted a guiding principle that considers a public charge as someone who is “primarily dependent on the government for subsistence,” as proven by either using public cash assistance for income maintenance or institutionalization for long-term care at the government’s expense.
 This includes:

 - Monetary assistance under the Temporary Assistance for Needy Families (TANF) program